Wabash College logo

 Key Highlights

-• Features a distinctive senior comprehensive examination process with both written and oral components.
+• Features a distinctive senior comprehensive examination, including both written and oral components.

 Timeline